erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 The following tech stack was preferred, primarily **due to current experience of the development team**:

-1. JAVA **Spring Boot**:
+#### JAVA _Spring Boot_

 - **Rapid Development**: Spring Boot enables developers to quickly build applications with less boilerplate code and simplified configuration, resulting in faster development cycles and increased productivity.

 - Robust **Ecosystem**: Spring Boot leverages the extensive Spring ecosystem, providing a wide range of libraries and tools for various functionalities such as security, data access, and web development.
 This ecosystem enhances development efficiency, code reusability, and overall application quality.

 - **Production-Ready** features: Spring Boot includes built-in features for monitoring, logging, metrics, health checks, and configuration management, making it easier to develop and deploy production-ready applications.
 These features simplify operations, ensure application reliability, and facilitate scalability.

-2. **Kafka**:
+#### _Kafka_

 - **High-throughput** and **scalable**: Kafka is designed to handle high volumes of data and can scale horizontally to accommodate growing demands.
 - **Real-time** data processing: Kafka enables real-time event **streaming** and data processing, making it suitable for applications that require real-time analytics, data integration, and event-driven architectures.

-3. **PostgreSQL**:
+#### _PostgreSQL_

 - **Reliability** and **stability**: PostgreSQL is known for its robustness, stability, and ACID compliance, making it a reliable choice for data storage.
-   - **Advanced features**: PostgreSQL offers a wide range of advanced features such as JSON support, **spatial data support**, and full-text search capabilities, providing flexibility for various application requirements.
+- **Advanced features**: PostgreSQL offers a wide range of relevant advanced features such as **spatial data support**, JSON support, and full-text search capabilities, providing flexibility for various application requirements.

-4. **Redis**:
+#### _MongoDB_

+- The data pattern of the [Activity-aggregator](#activity-aggregator-service) service fits NoSQL well:
+  - Time-series aggregated data
+  - No complex joins needed
+  - No geospatial queries required for these specific tables
+  - Write-heavy workload (periodic persistence of aggregations)

+#### _Redis_

 - **High performance**: Redis is an in-memory data store that delivers exceptional performance and low latency, ideal for applications that require fast data access and high-speed caching.
 - Versatility: Redis supports various data structures, including strings, lists, sets, and sorted sets, enabling different use cases such as caching, session management, real-time analytics, and pub/sub messaging.

-5. **React**:
+#### _React_

 - Component-based architecture: React's component-based approach allows for modular and reusable code, leading to improved development efficiency and code maintainability.
 - React **Native**: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.

 ### Non-Functional Attributes